Innovative tea bowl by Masahiko Ichino

 Modern Crafts and the Tea Ceremony II (Tokyo National Museum of Modern Art, Crafts Gallery)

-Yakishime - Transformation of Earth (Japan Foundation, currently touring 12 countries)
+Yakishime - Transformation of Clay Exhibition (Japan Foundation, currently touring 12 countries)

-2017 Mitsukoshi Art 110th Anniversary HORPS Next Generation 100 Selections Exhibition (Nihonbashi Mitsukoshi Main Store)
+2017 Mitsukoshi Art Museum 110th Anniversary HORPS Next Generation 100 Selections Exhibition (Nihonbashi Mitsukoshi Main Store)

 2020 National Museum of Modern Art Ishikawa Relocation Commemorative Exhibition - The Art of Crafts - Materials, Techniques, and Soil